Registration for Kids Kare at Home, a sick-child and backup child care service for the University of Michigan community, is now open.

 To use the Kids Kare at Home program, faculty, staff and students must first register online.
 Parents are encouraged to register now to ensure access to the service beginning Jan.
 1. Registration is free and there is no obligation to use the service.

-"It can give you a little peace of mind knowing that you can access this service if you ever need it," adds Mulay.
-"The university supports this service to help make U-M a more flexible and open place to work and learn."
+"It's just nice to know that you can access this service if you ever need it," adds Mulay.
+"And that the university cares enough to support this service to make U-M a flexible and open place to work and learn."